Homework PracticeSign Up

 A seed has hooks that cling to an animal’s fur.
 Which dispersal method does this show?

-A.Dispersal by animals
+A.Dispersal by wind only

-B.Dispersal by wind only
+B.Dispersal by explosion only

 C.Dispersal by water only

-D.Dispersal by explosion only
+D.Dispersal by animals

 Question 8mcq